Caustic/caustic.github.com/_posts/13-02-04-stm32l-development-linux.markdown

 ### Considerations and Sources:

-I did notice that instead of the stlink flashing program, another program called OpenOCD (heh) supported the STM32L as well.
+I did notice that instead of the stlink flashing program, another program called OpenOCD (heh) supports the STM32L as well.
 I'm not sure if it's smoother than what I was able to do with the stlink program but its worth looking into.

 [STLink for Linux](github.com/texane/stlink)